 How Many Slices Of Cheese Go On A Grilled Cheese?

-Most people prefer their grilled cheese to be golden brown, some like it dark yellow, but these are both wrong.
-Those are the "well done steak" options for grilled cheese.
+Most people prefer their grilled cheese to be golden brown and others like it a mild dark yellow.
+These are both wrong.
 You want a hint of nearly black somewhere on that bread.
-It's not burnt, it's Cajun, and everybody knows the worlds best food comes from Louisiana.
-Take my word for it, try it, and shed that troglodyte aura.
+It's not burnt, it's proper.
+Besides, everybody knows carcinogens are where all the flavor is.